Kislovskiy/talks/2023_EuroSciPy/README.md

 After you've done this you can install your project to be available enywhere.

+TODO: don't forget to create a virutal environment.

 ```shell
 python -m pip install --editable .
 ```

+TODO: show how to use dive

 I really wish I could learn this earlier, this will save me a lot of energy and time.